Photojournalism / Undergraduate

 Students who are interested in using photography to show interesting people, situations and places are suited for the photojournalism sequence.
 We teach both the heart of capturing moments and the technology and skills to do so.
 From still photojournalism and writing to using audio and video, our students have gone on to be award-winning leaders in the field.

 The subject matter that students in the Photojournalism sequence photograph runs the gamut.
-What’s key is that students are interacting with other people constantly — and finding unique and compelling ways to tell their stories.
+Students are expected to interact with members of the community — and find unique and compelling ways to tell their stories.
+See more student work.

 The bachelor’s degree with an emphasis in Photojournalism is a 120-credit hour program that includes a major core of study, general liberal arts classes, a focus on a specialization area and an internship.
 In our program, students start studying photography and making photos in their first semester.